Wednesday, September 24, 2025

 Here's my example, and even though I know so well about it and hear it spewed all the time, I still get gobsmacked every time I hear it.
 It still wrenches my heart hearing how so many people can be so lavishly stupid and even brazenly blap so much of the deceit.

 This past Sunday afternoon, a few days after Kirk was murdered, I was doing a bit of radio channel surfing in the car, and came across some radio show host on NPR.
 He was going to chime in on the Charlie Kirk thing but before he did he boasted about his longevity on NPR or wherever he could blither across the airwaves.
 I did not know who this guy was, I just missed his name and introduction.
-I still don't know who it was.
+I still don't know who he was.
 But again, he claimed he was somebody -- being on the radio show (taxpayer-funded by the way, if you don't know about NPR) he considered himself something of an influencer.

 He blapped the standard line about how no one should be murdered for what they say, and then -- the deceit -- he rattled off about a dozen of the evil and hateful things Charlie Kirk believed and said.
 They were all those typical leftist tropes that twist the righteous truth about what people like Kirk stand for into leftist talking points.